capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/core-concepts/01-architecture.md

 // Teams immediately understand the contract
 ```

+## Adapter Layer

+**Gateway delegates to Adapters** - Adapters contain your actual API integration code, implemented according to the pattern you selected (CRUD, Operation, REST, Procedure, or MCP Proxy).
+Each adapter translates between your domain (DTOs, INPUT_SPEC) and the provider's API (SDK calls, HTTP requests, SOAP).

+When provider APIs change, you update the Adapter implementation - the Gateway contract and your application code stay stable.

+*You write this*

+## External API

+**Adapters call External APIs** - The third-party services your application integrates with: Stripe, Google Ads, Mailchimp, OpenAI, eBay, or any custom API.
+Your application never calls these directly - always through the Gateway → Adapter layer.

+This indirection provides stability, testability, and consistent error handling across all your integrations.

+*Third-party service*

 ### Understanding the MCP Proxy Pattern: Controlled AI Tool Access

 **This is a niche pattern** for when AI agents (Claude, ChatGPT) need access to high-stakes tools (database queries, email sending, billing operations) and you need **budget tracking, rate limiting, and complete audit trails**.
 Your Laravel app acts as a **controlled proxy** between the AI agent and existing MCP servers.